ThoriumGroup/iconPanel/README.rst

 Usage
 -----

-This dockable panel can be instantiated from the Layout menu, by default it's placed under the Pane submenu.
+This dockable panel can be instantiated from the panes menu, under the submenu 'Panes' where you find the 'Nodes' panel.
 Once you create the panel, you'll see the an entry for every icon found.

+Entries are split into *External icons* and *Internal icons*.
+External icons can be found on disk in the `plugins/icons` folder, and mostly contain toolbar icons.
+Internal icons are built into Nuke, and aren't found on disk at all.

 Entries look like:
 ::
-    icon_name ICON icon/path/icon.png
+    icon_name ICON <knob text>

 You can then use this path for assigning external_icons to menus, panels, etc.